HOW TO... Get the most from your projector

 Another issue is throw ratio.
 Some projectors need to be placed some distance away from the screen in order to display a picture of a reasonable size, while others work well fairly close up.

-To check the suitability of your intended purchase, work out the width of the image you want (X, in the diagram, left), then multiply that figure by the lowest number quoted as the projector's throw ratio in our Buyer's Guide (This will be a figure like, for example,1..
+To check the suitability of your intended purchase, work out the width of the image you want, then multiply that figure by the lowest number quoted as the projector's throw ratio in our Buyer's Guide (This will be a figure like, for example,1..

-This will give you the minimum distance (Z, in the diagram) that your new projector should be from the screen.
+This will give you the minimum distance that your new projector should be from the screen.